danielbodnar/awesome-stars/README.md

 - [kcl-lang/kcl](https://github.com/kcl-lang/kcl) - The KCL Core.
 KCL is a constraint-based record & functional language mainly used in configuration and policy scenarios.
 (CNCF Sandbox Project). https://kcl-lang.io
 - [awslabs/tecli](https://github.com/awslabs/tecli) - In a world where everything is Terraform, teams use Terraform Cloud API to manage their workloads.
 TECLI increases teams productivity by facilitating such interaction and by providing easy commands th
 - [novus-package-manager/novus](https://github.com/novus-package-manager/novus) - A blazingly fast and efficient package manager for windows.
-- [coroot/coroot](https://github.com/coroot/coroot) - Open-source observability augmented with actionable insights
+- [coroot/coroot](https://github.com/coroot/coroot) - Open-source observability for microservices.
+Thanks to eBPF you can gain comprehensive insights into your system within minutes.
 - [jetpack-io/launchpad](https://github.com/jetpack-io/launchpad) - From Code to Kubernetes in One Step.
 - [metalbear-co/mirrord](https://github.com/metalbear-co/mirrord) - Connect your local process and your cloud environment, and run local code in cloud conditions.
 - [wasm3/wasm3](https://github.com/wasm3/wasm3) - 🚀 A fast WebAssembly interpreter and the most universal WASM runtime